geospace-code/pymap3d/README.md

 As compared to [PyProj](https://github.com/jswhit/pyproj):

-* PyMap3D does not require anything beyond pure Python -- not even Numpy is required except for ECI (let us know if this is an issue).
+* PyMap3D does not require anything beyond pure Python for most transforms
+* Astronomical conversions are done using (optional) AstroPy for established accuracy
 * PyMap3D API is similar to Matlab Mapping Toolbox, while PyProj's interface is quite distinct
 * PyMap3D intrinsically handles local coordinate systems such as ENU, while PyProj ENU requires some [additional effort](https://github.com/jswhit/pyproj/issues/105).